 Indeed, the recent study by Frege and Godard (2014) serves to highlight the need to pay attention to the role of mediating processes in influencing the impact of surrounding institutional features.
 Thus, in exploring the differing job quality implications of the very different employment systems in Germany and the United States, they draw attention to the way in which the nature, functioning and legitimacy of institutional structures are shaped by supporting logics and norms.
 In addition, they present findings pointing to how worker experiences of national employment systems can be mediated by employer ‘workplace regimes’ and their own subjective expectations.

-It would therefore appear important , in seeking to improve our understanding of how employment laws in general, and employment protection ones in particular, influence economic outcomes, for future research, in the words of Frege and Godard (2014: 960), to go ‘beyond assumed systems effects to address the specific mechanisms by which these environments do (or do not) matter’.
+It would therefore appear important , in seeking to improve our understanding of how employment laws in general, and employment protection ones in particular, influence economic outcomes for future research.
+In the words of Frege and Godard (2014: 960), to go ‘beyond assumed systems effects to address the specific mechanisms by which these environments do (or do not) matter’.
 Certainly, on the basis of the findings obtained, we need to more fully understand the dynamics through which such laws influence the behaviours of employers and workers and the way in which these shape the economic outcomes associated with them.

 Conclusion